HOME MONTHLY ACTIVITY REPORTS FAQ CONTACT US

 Andrew Isley, Fairbank Part-Time Police Officer and Investigator

-Officer Andy Isley has served with the Fairbank Police Department since the summer of 2022.
-He serves as the department’s part-time investigator, focusing on sexual abuse and financial crimes.
+Lieutenant Andy Isley has served with the Fairbank Police Department since the summer of 2022.
+He serves as the department’s part-time investigator, focusing on sexual abuse, identify theft, and financial crimes.
 He also serves an administrative function with information systems and crime reporting.

-Officer Isley graduated from the University of Northern Iowa in 2007.
-He was certified by the Iowa Law Enforcement Academy in April of 2009.
-He has served the Buchanan County area with full-time employment with the cities of Jesup (2011-2015) and Independence (2015 – present).
-He currently serves as Sergeant of Investigations at the Independence Police Department.
+Lieutenant Isley graduated from the University of Northern Iowa in 2007.
+He was certified by the Iowa Law Enforcement Academy in April of 2009 and has served the Buchanan County area in a full-time law enforcement capacity with the cities of Jesup (2011-2015) and Independence (2015 – present).
+He currently serves as the Lieutenant for the Independence Iowa Police Department.

 Home | City Council | Boards, Committees & Commisions | Public Works | Monthly Activity Reports